 The College of Medicine – Phoenix Graduate Student Travel Award is designed to assist graduate students attending and presenting their research at scientific meetings (with preference given to those attending national/international meetings).
-Applications for funding are accepted twice a year in September and February; deadlines will be announced by the Graduate Training Office.
-Awardees are chosen on the basis of the scientific merit of their abstract, a letter of nomination from their Principal Investigator or advisor and their statement of research and career goals.
+Applications for funding are accepted twice a year in October and April; deadlines will be announced by the Graduate Training Office.
+Awardees are selected based upon the scientific merit of their abstract, a letter of recommendation from their Principal Investigator or advisor, explaining the benefit of attending this conference, and the applicant’s statement of research and career goals.

 - The applicant must be enrolled as a graduate student at a public University in Arizona and be working with a Principal Investigator at the College of Medicine – Phoenix.

 - The applicant must be the first author of an abstract to be presented, and the abstract must be of the highest scientific merit as evaluated by the Travel Award Committee.